 Wrap the kitchen roll tightly in two or three wraps of the blanket, cutting the edge to the same width as the kitchen roll.
 Tension and pin the end, sew to secure and remove pins.

 Cut fabric to leave 6 to 8 inches over at each side, wrap around tightly and turn under the edge along the roll, pin in place.
 I didn't plan to make lace over the pinned area, if you do, then simply sew this edge the same way as the blanket.
+Gather the excess fabric at one end, twist it around tightly and push it down into the centre of the roll.

 Stuff the fabric down into the roll by using up any scrap blanket trim, or socks, or similar to add weight to the roll, and to secure the ends.